 The Company reviews the estimated useful lives of property, plant and equipment and intangible assets at the end of each reporting period.
-During the current year, the estimated useful lives in respect of certain plant and machineries has been reduced from 40 years to 30 years based on the managements estimate of remaining useful life.

 (iii) Estimation of current tax expense and payable:

 The Company's tax jurisdiction is India.
 Significant judgments are involved in determining the provision for income taxes and tax credits including the amount expected to be paid or refunded.